scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 </div>

-These SDEs can all be viewed as different reparameterizations of time and state.
-For completeness, the underlying tranformation between time parametrizations and state variables are:
+Each forward process has a characteristic way of mixing data and noise: The VP model uses the Ornstein–Uhlenbeck (OU) process, blending the data with noise in a geometric (Pythagorean) fashion.
+The VE-Karras model adds noise directly to the data without a restoring drift, while the Rectified flow model creates a straight-line interpolation between data and noise.
+Despite their differences, all these SDEs are fundamentally equivalent—they differ only by how time and state are reparameterized.
+For clarity, the table below shows the transformations between time parameters and state variables for each model:

 <div style="overflow-x: auto; max-width: 100%;" markdown="1">